dagronf/DSFSparkline/README.md

 | `tieColor`     | `NSColor`<br>`UIColor` | *(optional)* The color to use for a 'tie'.
 If nil, tie (0) values are not drawn<br>By default, 'tie' values are not drawn. |

 ### Tablet graph customizations (`DSFSparklineTabletGraphView`)

-A tablet graph, where positive values in the datasource are represented as a filled circle, negative values represented as an unfilled circle.
-The concept is identical to the win/loss graph except the renderering is different.

 | Setting      | Type                   | Description                                      |
 |--------------|------------------------|--------------------------------------------------|